Skip to main content

 Registry Key Path Separators

 A Windows registry key can be used as a string in Ruby code, such as when a registry key is used as the name of a recipe.
-In Ruby, when a registry key is enclosed in a double-quoted string (" "), the same backslash character (\) that is used to define the registry key path separator is also used in Ruby to define an escape character.
+In Ruby, when a registry key is enclosed in a double-quoted string (" "), the same backslash character (\) that’s used to define the registry key path separator is also used in Ruby to define an escape character.
 Therefore, the registry key path separators must be escaped when they are enclosed in a double-quoted string.
 For example, the following registry key:

 HKCU\SOFTWARE\Policies\Microsoft\Windows\CurrentVersion\Themes